 IPART is reviewing the maximum prices that the Water Administration Ministerial Corporation (WAMC) can charge customers to provide water planning, management and regulation services.
-The prices we set in this review will apply from 1 July 2025 for 5 years.
+The Tribunal will publish a Final Report with final pricing decisions in September 2025.
+The prices we set in this review will apply from 1 October 2025 to 30 June 2028.

 Under the IPART Act, when reviewing water prices, we are required to consider a range of matters, including: